 1) My first RPG was Paladin’s Quest.
-I didn’t really understand what I was doing in the game, but sort of played through it based on intuition, in a silly race against my brother.
+I didn’t really understand what I was doing in the game, but sort of played through it based on intuition, in a silly race against my sister.

 2) The game I have the most hours played on is Phantasy Star Online 2 (though I played it offline).

 3) I have played and have loved many games, so if I tried to do a top 10, I fear it would change by the day.
 However, Star Ocean: Till the End of Time always sticks in my mind as a solid contender for my favorite game.

 4) I credit DDR as being a major component in losing a lot of weight from middle school into early high school.